hao-liu-1117/Simple-FaaS-Platform/README.md

 ./faz_server

-# open a new terminal and run go-client
+# open a new terminal to build and run go-client

 cd ../../src/go-client
+go build client.go

 # registeruser